FHantke/brave-browser-wiki/PR-Builder-overview.md

 - `Workspaces` - view files in the build workspaces

 ## Debugging

+## Upcoming features
+- parameterize build verbosity
+- add signing for macOS and Windows
+- setup sccache for Windows
+- re-enable browser tests on Windows
+- add notifications (Slack or e-mail)

 ## Resources
 - for employees, join the `#brave-core-ci` Slack channel